franciscomcm/franciscomcm.github.io/blog/five-useful-operations-with-pandas-dataframes.md

 # Conclusion

-In conclusion, `pandas` is a powerful package that can massively improve your workflows.
+`pandas` is a powerful package that can massively improve your workflows.
 Furthermore, it can be seamlessly integrated with other packages to create publication-ready figure panels (more on that later) with little effort.

 If you would like to learn more about using pandas, I highly recommend [Chapter 3](https://jakevdp.github.io/PythonDataScienceHandbook/03.00-introduction-to-pandas.html) of the [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas.
 The book covers all the basics with clear explanations and introduces some advanced techniques to best leverage this package in your work.

+The data and examples shown in this post are available on [Kaggle](https://www.kaggle.com/franciscomcm/five-useful-operations-with-pandas-dataframes), where the outputs of each code cell are also shown.

 Happy coding!